trickstok/app/README.md

 This script will create config file for each instance and load_balancer rules.

-It will also create instances/start.sh that will start every instance and the loadbalancer at the same time.
+It will also create instances/start_all.sh that will start every instance and the loadbalancer at the same time.
-You can move this start.sh in scripts/start.sh and execute `make install` to make every instance and load balancer start at boot
+You can move this start_all.sh file in scripts/start.sh and execute `make install-service` to make every instance and load balancer start at boot.

 options:
 ```